Close Menu

 Freakier Friday promotional still from Disney

 Freakier Friday aged with its audiences.
 It makes fun of today’s teens in the way that we see them, and it makes fun of today’s moms in the way that teens view them.
-For me, at least, even without kids, the lenses that we view Tess, Anna, Harper, and Lilly through are highly nuanced.
+For me, at least, even without kids, the lenses through which we view Tess, Anna, Harper, and Lilly are highly nuanced.
 Nothing is cut and dry, and instead of rehashing long conversations about grief and fearing entering a new family, Freakier Friday decides to just show it.

 While the movie plays heavy to its core audience of women who were teens when the first one came out, taking all of our favorite bits and playing with them effortlessly (particularly around Anna’s ex-boyfriend Jake, played by Chad Michael Murray), it doesn’t forget the newer audiences this will bring in.
 This is a film that knows it is meeting a new generation and balancing that against its older audience, and in that process, it never talks down to either group.